PanacheSoftware/PanacheLegalDocs/gettingstarted/1_dockercompose.rst

         ports:
             - "55007:80"

-The Task Service requires a SQL Server database (which will be created on start-up) as well as a secret that can be used to identify it and the location of the Panache Legal Identity service to allow it to perform authorisation against requests.
+The Task Service requires a database (which will be created on start-up) as well as a secret that can be used to identify it and the location of the Panache Legal Identity service to allow it to perform authorisation against requests.
 This service also needs to call the Team service for data control.

 Panache Software Foundation Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^